Are you enthusiastic and curious about learning about historical events and old cultures? Then, consider becoming an Anthropologist.

 Step 3: Obtain Relevant Work Experience

-Nowadays employers look for work experience along with a qualification degree.
+Nowadays, employers look for work experience along with a qualification degree.

 Museums, research centres, and cultural institutions usually run volunteering programs for aspiring anthropologists participating in these programs.

-Step 4.
-Study a Postgraduate Degree
+Step 4: Study for A Postgraduate Degree

-Step 5: Learn a Foreign Language
+Step 5: Learn A Foreign Language

 Step 6: Join Professional Bodies

 Candidates who want to expand their professional network and stay updated on the latest developments can benefit by joining the Australian Anthropological Society.

 This is an excellent platform to access extensive resources on anthropology and build connections with other professionals.